 After saying that, Ehlo got up from his seat.
 The others followed.
-They said their goodbye to Tony and Esther before helping with the clean up.
+They said goodbye to Tony and Esther before helping with the cleanup.
 Even Matthew’s wife chimed in.
 The others didn’t want her to since they weren’t as familiar with her as with Matthew.
 Yet she insisted so they agreed in the end.

 “So, no honeymoon?”
 Sam asked as he and Ehlo were gathering some chairs and piling them up at a corner of the room.

 “We’re saving that for later when our schedule clears up a bit,” Ehlo answered.
 “Mostly mine and Huo’s.”

 They didn’t say much more, just cleaning up as best as they could and getting ready to head home.
 The newlyweds once again thanked their friends for coming and helping–although it seemed unnecessary.
 Yet it was a sense of courtesy they didn’t want to neglect–even if most of them saw each other almost every day.